jhoeljp/Python/pomodoro_GUI/README.md

 #Reset

-click on the "reset" button to go back to the Start Screen
+Click on the "reset" button to go back to the Start Screen